 For most of the 20th century the Swiss watch industry sold the same way — trade press, point of sale, slow accumulation of reference among collectors who already knew what they were looking at.
 The customer found the watch.
 The watch did not have to find the customer.

-De La Croix saw earlier than most that the equation had inverted.
+Rick De La Croix saw earlier than most that the equation had inverted.
 The new luxury customer was not going to find the watch on the shelf.
-The watch was going to have to walk out of the boutique and into the culture — onto the wrist of Usain Bolt at the Olympics, onto Pelé's appearance in São Paulo, onto Jay-Z's hand on the magazine cover — and make itself known.
+The watch was going to have to walk out of the boutique and into the culture — onto the wrist of Usain Bolt at the Olympics, onto Pelé’s appearance in São Paulo, onto Jay-Z’s hand on the magazine cover — and make itself known.

-The Trajectory: Tag Heuer to Hublot
+Rick De La Croix’s Trajectory: Tag Heuer to Hublot

-De La Croix started in Switzerland at Tag Heuer — Swiss luxury watchmaker with deep motorsport heritage and a serious commercial operation.
+Rick De La Croix started in Switzerland at Tag Heuer — Swiss luxury watchmaker with deep motorsport heritage and a serious commercial operation.
 The training was conventional.
 The industry was conservative.
 The playbook was unchanged from the previous generation.

 He left for South America to run the Latin American distribution of Gucci and Versace.
 That move was the formative one.
 Latin America in the 1990s and 2000s was one of the most aggressive new-money luxury markets in the world — Brazilian agribusiness wealth, Mexican industrial wealth, Argentine cultural wealth, Colombian commercial wealth.
 The customer base was visible, ambitious, and indifferent to the European hierarchy anchoring Geneva and Place Vendôme.
-De La Croix learned the new-money playbook in a market that demanded it.
+Rick De La Croix learned the new-money playbook in a market that demanded it.

-In the late 2000s he began working with Jean-Claude Biver and Ricardo Guadalupe — then running Hublot — to build the brand's Latin American presence.
-Biver's Hublot was the right brand at the right moment.
-The "Art of Fusion" positioning — combining unconventional materials (rubber, ceramic, carbon, sapphire) with traditional Swiss watchmaking — already pointed the brand toward audacity.
-Biver's strategic instinct: Hublot would not win on heritage.
+In the late 2000s he began working with Jean-Claude Biver and Ricardo Guadalupe — then running Hublot — to build the brand’s Latin American presence.
+Biver’s Hublot was the right brand at the right moment.
+The “Art of Fusion” positioning — combining unconventional materials (rubber, ceramic, carbon, sapphire) with traditional Swiss watchmaking — already pointed the brand toward audacity.
+Biver’s strategic instinct: Hublot would not win on heritage.
 It would win on cultural placement.
-De La Croix was the operator hired to execute that thesis at scale.
+Rick De La Croix was the operator hired to execute that thesis at scale.

-The Celebrity-Partnership Playbook
+The Rick De La Croix Celebrity-Partnership Playbook

-Hublot under De La Croix is the operator case study most current luxury marketers should be studying.
+Hublot under Rick De La Croix is the operator case study most current luxury marketers should be studying.

 Usain Bolt and the Jamaica boutique.
-Bolt — six-time Olympic gold medalist, the fastest human in recorded history — became a Hublot ambassador.
+Bolt — eight-time Olympic gold medalist, the fastest human in recorded history — became a Hublot ambassador.
 The watch worn by the fastest man in the world became a category-defining cultural placement.
 The Kingston boutique was built around the partnership.
 The watch, the athlete, and the country became a single piece of marketing infrastructure.

 Pelé and the Brazil presence.
 Pelé — three-time World Cup champion, the most universally recognized footballer in the history of the sport — became a Hublot ambassador.
 The São Paulo boutique anchored on the relationship.
 Brazilian football culture and the Hublot brand welded together in a market where football is the dominant cultural form.